-Through the ongoing training, development and coaching of our people we will also keep working to reduce the likelihood of error by caseworkers in our maintenance calculations.
-During the year, the Case Monitoring Team has worked closely with operational colleagues to identify areas where additional support would be beneficial and provided targeted coaching.
-The continuity of child maintenance payments during the pandemic has continued to be a key priority for the Department for Communities.
-During the year, CMS supported 19,160 children across Northern Ireland with £23.6m of child maintenance collected and arranged, an increase on the previous year.
+Through the ongoing training, development and coaching of our people we will also seek opportunities to reduce the likelihood of error by caseworkers in our maintenance calculations.
+During the year, the Case Monitoring Team has continued to work closely with operational colleagues to identify areas where additional support would be beneficial and provided targeted coaching.

+CMS remains committed to ensuring customers are receiving accurate and timely child maintenance payments and our people have continued to deliver.
+During the year, CMS supported 20,256 children across Northern Ireland with £25.3m of child maintenance collected and arranged, an increase on the previous year.

-Once again, I would like to record my thanks and appreciation to all our people in CMS who have worked determinedly and untiringly to achieve the results detailed in this report, you have made a real difference to so many children and families in Northern Ireland.
-Finally, I am grateful for the support and dedication of the Standards Committee chairperson Marie Kavanagh, her colleagues Ursula O'Hare and Kevin Higgins and other Committee members.
-I look forward to their continued support in the year ahead as we strive to produce even better results.
+Once again, I would like to record my thanks and appreciation to all our people in CMS who have worked determinedly to achieve the results detailed in this report, you have made a real difference to many children and families in Northern Ireland who rely on the service provided by CMS.

+Finally, I am grateful for the support and dedication of the Standards Committee chairperson Marie Kavanagh, her colleagues Ursula O'Hare and Kevin Higgins and other Committee members who play an important role in providing independent scrutiny and assurance on the standards of decision making in CMS.
+I look forward to their continued support in the year ahead as we strive to build on the results achieved in 2022/2023.

+Gareth Kelly

-Gareth Kelly Acting Director, Child Maintenance Service
+Acting Director, Child Maintenance Service